Shaping Mindsets for Effective and Widespread Adaptation – From Building Capacity to Strengthening Capability

 - CD should focus on a smart mixture of offline/ face-to-face (coaching, training, collective sense-making) and online/ e-learning);

-- CD should use the latest findings in view of pedagogy and didactics; collective sense-making, e.g. theory U, social labs, serious games, scenario planning;
+- CD should use the latest findings in view of pedagogy (including adult learning principles), didactics and collective sense-making, e.g. theory U, social labs, serious games, scenario planning, future visioning;

 - Adaptation science contributes to the knowledge pool for effective adaptation.
 However, it remains important to capture and integrate the more hands-on and tacit knowledge of practitioners.
 More work is needed to develop knowledge products and CD materials that incorporate knowledge from both sources.

-PlanAdapt’s CD approach focuses on a networked-approach that facilitates two-way learning exchanges between (a) experienced advisors, researchers and experts and (b) professionals in climate-sensitive sectors in the Global South that grapple with real-world adaptation challenges.
+PlanAdapt’s CD approach focuses on a network approach that facilitates two-way learning exchanges between (a) experienced advisors, researchers and experts and (b) professionals in climate-sensitive sectors in the Global South that grapple with real-world adaptation challenges (Golhasany & Harvey 2023).
+We struggle with the term ‘capacity building’ and advocate for ‘capability strengthening‘ that better recognises and brings to the fore the substantial knowledge, expertise, experience and ability that exists in individuals, communities and institutions within the Global South.
 PlanAdapt aims to develop various forms of match-making tools to support this customised and innovative learning by professionals who are not usually exposed to climate risk management and adaptation knowledge.
 The approach attempts to go beyond the institutional or professional role of an individual, by addressing the individual’s values, aptitudes, convictions and personal agency.
+In addition, we try to integrate the understanding of the interlinkages between capability, decision-making and behavioral change into our CD approaches (e.g. COM-B).

-The people in the Global South facing dramatic adaptation challenges cannot wait for university curricula to integrate adaptation knowledge and tertiary education institutions to produce the hundreds and thousands of skilled graduates and professionals that will be needed to enable widespread and effective adaptation.
-It will need other complementary ways of learning, such as peer-to-peer learning. social innovation labs etc.
+The people in the Global South facing dramatic adaptation challenges and cannot wait for university curricula to integrate adaptation knowledge and tertiary education institutions to produce the hundreds and thousands of skilled graduates and professionals that will be needed to enable widespread and effective adaptation.
+Therefore, it will need other complementary ways of learning and professional development, such as peer learning, social innovation labs etc.

-We plan to significantly expand our work in this area of action, based on initial experiences in collaboration with Humboldt Berlin University, GIZ and Adelphi or Leuphana University/ Arizona State University.
+We plan to significantly expand our work in this area of action, based on initial experiences in collaboration with the Association of Commonwealth Universities, Humboldt Berlin University, GIZ and Adelphi, United Nations University and Eurac Research, Leuphana University/ Arizona State University.